mercure-imaging/mercure/docs/usage/index.rst

 .. tip:: If you don't want to use the web interface, you can also manually control the mercure services from the command line.
 For systemd-type installations, this can be done with the command "systemctl start -u mercure_router.service" (in this example for the routing service).
 You can find the names of the individual services in the file **/opt/mercure/config/services.json**.

+The configuraton of mercure can be reviewed by pressing the "Configuration" button.
+Settings can be changed by pression the "Edit" button on the Configuration page.
+The mercure service components automatically reload the settings when the configuration has been changed, with the exception of the Receiver service.
+Thus, if you make changes relevant to the Receiver service, you need to restart it for the changes to take effect.